 Wood Burning Power Station Fan – USA: silencer replaced to improve efficiency

 The efficiency of a 3m, 1.5MW wood burning boiler fan installed at Schiller power station in New Hampshire as part of one of the largest renewable energy projects in the U.S. was dramatically improved by replacing a traditional silencer with our aerodynamic noise control technology.
 The fan feeds into a stack which had a large conventional silencer installed to prevent high noise levels disturbing local residents.
-As the silencer had a drastic impact on fan efficiency, it was later removed and replaced with our aerodynamic source control technology.
-The retro-fit not only eliminated the low frequency tonal noise problem at a tiny fraction of the cost of the silencer it had usurped, but as it restored the fan to full efficiency, it paid for itself very quickly.
+As the silencer had a drastic impact on fan efficiency, it was removed.
+Our aerodynamic source control technology was retro-fitted within a 12 hour downtime window.
+This not only eliminated the low-frequency tonal noise problem at a minute fraction of the cost of the silencer it had usurped, but as it also reduced the fan to power consumption, it paid for itself very quickly.

 This international project was managed remotely from our UK offices.
-By analysing and interpreting data acquired locally to our specifications, we were able to dispense with site visits.
+By analysing and interpreting data acquired locally to our specifications, we were able to dispense with site visits and reduce the entire process from initial contact to problem solved to a matter of weeks.

 Offshore Hydraulic Power Pack Acoustic Enclosure Design